Skip to main content Skip to main content

 Is your pension fit for retirement?
 Six tips to bear in mind

-The last 18 months has certainly thrown some curveballs.
+The last few years have certainly thrown some curveballs.
 The importance of preparing for the unexpected has never been more relevant.
 However, many people continue to take a completely passive approach to something as significant as saving for retirement.
 Many are simply content to let their pension pot tick along in the background, under the assumption that all is well, the fund is growing and there’s nothing much to do except leave it alone and wait.

 The idea of engaging with any major financial planning or decision making can seem daunting.
 It’s far easier to put it off, deal with it some other time.
 And besides, what’s to deal with?
 Isn’t it taking care of itself?